 Just four models of headphones of the TUNE series were announced by JBL.
-These are JBL TUNE 660NC and JBL TUNE 510BT overlays, JBL TUNE 215BT earbuds and JBL TUNE 125BT in-ear pads.
+These are JBL TUNE 660NC and JBL TUNE 510BT overlays, JBL TUNE 215BT earbuds and JBL TUNE 125BT in-ear buds.
 All of them use Bluetooth 5.0 wireless communication, and with the possibility of multi-point connection — if desired, you can quickly switch from one source to another.
 Over-ear headphones also support hands-free calls.
 All presented models are ready to work with voice assistants.

 The fast charging function will allow the overhead models to work for 2 hours after a five-minute charge.
 In-ear headphones and earbuds will gain energy for an hour of work in 10 minutes.
 All four provide the signature JBL Pure Bass Sound.